paulyashna/cologne-workshop-advanced/slides/slides.md

 _"Self-managed runners are GitLab Runner instances that you install, configure, and manage in your own infrastructure.
 You can install and register self-managed runners on all GitLab installations."_ - GitLab Docs

 If your host system has an existing docker installation, you can use the offical gitlab runner image.
-This also means that you can have local, private runner on your device that handles tasks.
+This also means that you can have local, private runner on your device that handles tasks. --need to mention what kind of runner...

 ---